thoughtram/blog/_posts/2017-07-26-a-web-animations-deep-dive-with-angular.md

 Again, the perspective only affects **children** elements and only those that are transformed in a three-dimensional space, e.g. rotation about X-axis or translation along Z-axis.
 The value for the perspective determines the strength of the 3D-effect.
 In other words, it describes the distance between the object and the viewer.
 Therefore, if the value is very small the effect will be quite impressive as we are extremely close to the object.
 On the other hand, if the value is high the distance between the object and the viewer will be large and therefore the animation looks rather subtle.
 That said, we need to set the `perspective` property in order to achieve 3D-effects.

-In addition, we have to specify a point of origin for our upoming transformation.
+In addition, we have to specify a point of origin for our upcoming transformation.
 By default the point of origin is exactly the center of any element.
-The rest is just simple styles for the dialog.
+The rest is just simple styling for the dialog.

 Alright.
 Now that we got this in place, let's implement our animation imperatively using GreenSocks's timeline feature.